SAP/ui5-webcomponents/docs/5-development/01-package.md

 For more on testing, see our [Testing Web Components](./10-testing.md) section.

-## Consumption of your web components library
+## Consumption of the Web Components

 Once you've developed your package and published it to NPM, application developers can import from the `dist/` directory of your package any of your Web Components, and optionally the `Assets.js` module, if they want additional themes and i18n.